tacahiroy/ctrlp-funky/README.md

 ctrlp-funky
 ============

-This is a collection of ctrlp.vim extension.
+This is a ctrlp.vim extension and it abstracts functions currently being edited file.
+This supports following filetypes:
+* vim
+* ruby

 Related links
 --------------